Cocoa ice cream made with xanthan gum being lifted from a tub with a spatula, stretching to show its creamy texture.

 Step 2: Chill in the fridge overnight.

 Chill until completely cold: cover the bowl and refrigerate for at least 8 hours and up to 3 days.
-Xanthan gum needs approx. 8 hours in the refrigerator to fully develop.
+Xanthan gum needs 6-8 hours in the refrigerator to fully develop, so do not rush the cooling process.

 Step 3: Churn the ice cream